April 2012

-ECDPM.
-2012.
-Translating Busan and the EU Agenda for Change into practice Emerging trends and operational challenges.
-(Briefing Note 36).
-Maastricht: ECDPM.
+Translating Busan and the EU Agenda for Change into Practice: Emerging Trends and Operational Challenges

 Paper presented at the Practitioners Network for European Development Cooperation workshop on “Post-Busan”